-I was incredulous this week and, in an instant, so terribly sad when I asked the students in my class to write three things about themselves they wish every teacher knew about them.
+I was incredulous and terribly sad at school this week when I asked the students in my class to write three things about themselves they wish every teacher knew about them.
 One student who has struggled with every kind of esteem and behavior issue in the book wrote on his card: I’m a bad boy.

 Defined.
 Condemned.
 No hope for anything good to come of that.
-An adult made this pronouncement and it stuck.
+An adult had made this pronouncement to the student and it stuck.

 Besides the glaring cruelty of such an essential statement, very much like the lethal acid “I’m ashamed of you,” there’s nowhere to go from there.